NeLyu/channel_fetch/README.md

 ### 📈 Roadmap / TODO

- 1. Improve selection of recommended channels
+ 1. Improve selection of recommended channels ✅
- 2. Add an option of longer dialogues
+ 2. Add an option of longer dialogues ✅
+ 3. Add more functionality for dialogues
- 3. Launch at Streamlit
+ 4. Launch at Streamlit

 ### 👤 Author